 Her leadership style empowers children, teachers and parents, Lang said: “I can’t emphasize enough how you have so many questions as a young parent — about which direction to go and what to do — and Mimsie has always been this wild sense of calm in the storm of having toddlers.”

 Leyton’s commitment bettered the lives of generations of families, Rodef Shalom’s preschool committee chair Matthew Falcone said.
 “For all of us, kids are a priority and we would do anything for our kids, but it’s so rare to find someone who will put all kids ahead of themself.
 She brings so much heart into everything she does and I think that’s why she is so well loved.”

 Leyton not only grew up at Rodef Shalom, but her naming occurred on the synagogue’s bimah.

-A newspaper clipping in the congregation’s archives shows her as a curly-haired child holding a teacup during her first day at Rodef Shalom’s “New Nursery School.”
+A newspaper clipping in the congregation’s archives shows her as a curly-haired child during her first day at Rodef Shalom’s “New Nursery School.”

 Falcone said Leyton is a source of amazement.

 The fact that someone could be named as a baby at a synagogue, attend its school, remain a central part of the congregation throughout her life and lead the institution for decades is “astounding,” he said.
 “I have a very difficult time wrapping my head around what that means.”